Arnon Grunberg: Journalism and essays

 In addition to his many novels, he has written newspaper and magazine columns, essays, poetry, scenarios and plays.
 Through his essays, opinion articles and lectures, Arnon Grunberg has made a major contribution to the public debate in international media about issues such as migration policy, discrimination, racism and human trafficking.
 His essays have appeared in The New York Times, Le Monde, Liberération, The Times, Neue Zürcher Zeitung, Courrier International, Revista Contexto and Süddeutsche Zeitung.

 Grunberg is also known for his literary journalism and periods of complete immersion into diverse aspects of society.
 He has been embedded with Dutch troops in Afghanistan and Iraq, and visited Guantánamo Bay.
 He has spent time with and written about masseurs at a Romanian resort, patients in a Belgian psychiatric ward, dining-car waiters on a Swiss train, and an ordinary Dutch family on vacation.
 In 2009 his reports were published in a book called Chambermaids and Soldiers (Kamermeisjes en Soldaten), followed by Slaughters and Psychiatrists (Slachters en Psychiaters) in 2021.
 The latter contains his reports from 2009 until 2020.
-Dutch newspaper De Volkskrant praised the book: “Grunberg can not only sketch an unknown world with a few sharp strokes of the pen, but also bring it to vidid life."
+Dutch newspaper De Volkskrant praised the book: “Grunberg can not only sketch an unknown world with a few sharp strokes of the pen, but also bring it to vivid life."

 Grunberg states he writes because he wants to know ‘how people do something like living their life’: "Everything is field research: friendship, sex, love, and work.
 It is only by writing about it that you can escape from it."

 Academic and scientific research

 In 2008 Grunberg became a writer-in-residence and guest lecturer at the Leiden University and Wageningen University and Research Centre.
 In October 2014, he became an honorary fellow at the Faculty of Arts of the University of Amsterdam.
-His lectures focused on issues related to privacy and surveillance, and together with his students he developed a video game.
-The lecture series coincided with an exhibit on the author's life and work, the materials for which were sourced from his own literary archives, which were on loan to the university library's Special Collections department, making them a unique, "living" archive.
+His lectures focused on issues related to privacy and surveillance, and together with his students, he developed a video game.
+The lecture series coincided with an exhibit on the author's life and work, the materials for which were sourced from his literary archives, which were on loan to the university library's Special Collections department, making them a unique, "living" archive.

 In an attempt to understand the creative process, Grunberg wrote his latest novel Het Bestand (which, in Dutch, can refer to both a computer file and a truce) while scientists were measuring his brain activity, emotions, and subjective feelings.
 Using screen capture and physiological measurements such as EEG, GSR and ECG, and subjective questionnaires for the author, scientists correlated the writing of emotionally charged passages with physiological activity.
 The second stage of the experiment took place in October and November 2015 in the GrunbergLab at the University of Amsterdam, where volunteers' brain activity was measured while they were reading the novel in a controlled environment.